tiao051/Violence-Detection/README.md

 ## Executive Summary

-A comprehensive AI-driven violence detection system designed for intelligent video surveillance.
-The system leverages YOLOv8 neural networks combined with advanced preprocessing techniques to identify violent behavior in real-time video streams with minimal latency and high accuracy.
+A comprehensive deep learning-based violence detection system designed for intelligent video surveillance.
+The system implements a 3-stage spatiotemporal feature extraction pipeline (RemoNet: SME→STE→GTE) that analyzes video streams with lightweight CNN backbones to identify violent behavior in real-time with minimal latency and high accuracy.

 **Target Use Cases:**
 - Surveillance in public spaces (airports, transit hubs, retail)